SoftBank to invest in Uber after the two strike a billion-dollar deal

 “We’ve entered into an agreement with a consortium led by SoftBank and Dragoneer on a potential investment,” an Uber spokesperson said, according to Reuters.
 “We believe this agreement is a strong vote of confidence in Uber’s long-term potential.”

-Uber currently is valued at $68.5 billion (roughly Rs.
-4,47,540 crores)
+Uber is currently valued at $68.5 billion (roughly Rs 4,47,540 crores).

-The Uber board first agreed more than a month ago to bring in SoftBank as an investor and board member, but negotiations were slowed down by a tiff between venture capital firm Benchmark and former Uber Chief Executive Travis Kalanick.
+The Uber board first agreed more than a month ago to bring in SoftBank as an investor and board member, but negotiations were slowed down by a row between venture capital firm Benchmark and former Uber Chief Executive Travis Kalanick.

 Uber has been plagued with controversies in 2017, from sexual harassment to discrimination and leadership changes.